Berkeley-MDes/tdf-fa24-0x0ch/WeeklyReport-Oct13-Oct19.md

 First, we tested each controller individually, then we hoped to test them together.
 <img width="1000" alt="first try" src="assets/101701.jpg">

-I was responsible for the haptic motor and vibrator parts, and successfully got them to work.
-But later we wanted to minimize the number of components involved, so we decided to remove the haptic motor and use only the vibrator for vibration alerts.
+I was responsible for the haptic motor and vibrator parts, and successfully got them to work. （https://youtu.be/93iBPSG53Z0?si=YyI0P1XLhoHLBqMS）But later we wanted to minimize the number of components involved, so we decided to remove the haptic motor and use only the vibrator for vibration alerts.

 （https://youtu.be/Za99rDB4UxI?si=vqxLsrmtznKsWwth）